jackby03/wovensnake/README.md

 ---

 ## **Why WovenSnake?**
-Unlike traditional package managers, WovenSnake offers:
+Unlike traditional package managers, **WovenSnake** offers:
 - A fresh perspective on managing Python dependencies with modular and creative concepts.
 - Rust-based performance for faster and more reliable operations.
+- Work directory management, similar to `venv` or `node_modules`, for better dependency isolation.
 - A clear focus on reducing complexity and promoting scalability in large projects.

 ---